mrunalhtrivedi/k8s/README.md

 Its simple to use this script, I have set to use "ubuntu/bionic64" Linux.

-How to find Bridgde Adapter device name in windows:
+How to find Bridgde Adapter device name in MS Windows:

-Method1 - In Windows command promt/Powershell/Git bash, use "route print" In first Interfaces section it will show all the devices names
+1. Method1 - "route print"
-Method2 - "netsh int ipv4 show interfaces"
+2. Method2 - "netsh int ipv4 show interfaces"
-Method3 - use GUI
+3. Method3 - or lastly use GUI

 You can connect to the machines as below;
 vagrant staus